2qx/vox/packages/app/src/routes/future/README.md

 ### What is a *Future*?

-A *Future* is an financial instrument representing some good or service to be delivered at some future date.
+A *Future* is a financial instrument representing some good or service to be delivered at some future date.

 Futures are a way to hedge risk by allowing a commodity producer to agree on a future price and date of delivery with a buyer.